MrAntonym/catan-tamandua/DECISIONTREE.md

 The English text version of the decision tree for the bot.

 # Start of the game
 If the bot is the picking settlement placement last then go to [Double settlement](#double-settlement).
+Otherwise, go to [First settlement](#first-settlement).

+# First settlement
+For each available vertex (those not

 # Double settlement